unfulvio/wp-currencies/README.txt

 WP Currencies is a WordPress plugin that imports currency data from http://www.openexchangerates.org/ into a WordPress database table.

-The currencies and their exchange rates will be periodically updated at an interval that can be set in WordPress dashboard settings.
+The currencies and their exchange rates will be periodically updated at intervals that can be set in WordPress dashboard settings by a WordPress administrator.

-The plugin is intended for developers that want to access currencies and currency exchange rates from within WordPress.
-The plugin comes with functions to retrieve currency rates as PHP arrays or json objects.
+The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress without directly using a 3rd party service.
+The plugin comes with functions to retrieve currency data and exchange rates as PHP arrays or json objects.
+Furthermore, it extends JSON REST WP API https://wordpress.org/plugins/json-rest-api/ with new routes, and, if you use Advanced Custom Fields https://wordpress.org/plugins/advanced-custom-fields/ WP Currencies will also add a new "Currency" field.

 You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).

+To contribute with bug reports or pull requests, please refer to https://github.com/nekojira/wp-currencies

 == Installation ==